Solar photovoltaic systems and battery storage

 Your electricity retailer may offer you a feed-in tariff for any excess electricity your system generates and exports to the electricity grid.
-See solar feed-in payments for more information about what you may be eligible to receive, or contact your energy retailer for more information.
+See solar feed-in payments for more information about what you may be eligible for, or contact your energy retailer for more information.

 If you have an existing solar PV system and want to install a battery, speak to your retailer about how adding a battery may affect any feed-in tariff you currently receive.

 Solving problems and making a consumer complaint

 Your solar PV system, battery and most installations are covered by automatic consumer guarantees - the system should work and do what it claims to do.
 A warranty offered by the supplier is separate and doesn't replace the standard consumer guarantee.

 Safety checks after installing a solar PV system and/or battery

 How to check your solar PV system installation video

 What to look for

 Ensure that all of the system's cables are secured and properly enclosed to protect them from mechanical and environmental damage.
 Unprotected cables - eg laying loosely across your roof, could easily become damaged and present a safety risk.

 Signs relating to safety, isolating switches and shutdown procedures